 Some Medicare beneficiaries opt for a Medicare Advantage plan instead of Original Medicare and a supplement.
 People who enroll in an Advantage plan instead of Original Medicare will get their Part A and B benefits from a private insurance company.
 These plans usually have a network of providers.
 You will need to see these providers to keep your costs as low as possible.
 Your copay, deductible and coinsurance costs on Medicare Advantage vary by plan.

-Alternative Therapies for Breathing Disorders
+Coverage of Alternative Therapies for Breathing Disorders

 Some Medicare beneficiaries may wish to pursue alternative therapies to treat their breathing disorder.
 Unfortunately, Medicare generally does not pay for alternative or holistic care options such as acupuncture or massage therapy.